 Directions: Answer all the questions listed below.
-1. What is a feasibility study of the business idea?(1 pts) 2.
-Write the major components of a Feasibility Study in the Business.
+1. What is a feasibility study of the business idea?(1 pts) 1.
+What is a feasibility study of the business idea?(1 pts) 2.
+Write the major components of a Feasibility Study in the Bus siness.
 (2 pts) 3.
-Which one of the following basic steps is not that applies e to all feasibility studies is at Assessment Stage.
-(2 pts) s to all reasibility studies A. Conduct a preliminary analysis B. Consider your options C. Begin to assess the competition D. Begin to assess the demand for your idea: E. None etory - below 3 ou can ask you teacher for the copy of the correct answers.
-Score = Rating:
+Which one of the following basic steps is not that applies to a Assessment Stage.
+(2 pts) all feasibility studies is at A. Conduct a preliminary analysis B. Consider your options C. Begin to assess the competition D. Begin to assess the demand for your idea: E. None Note: Satisfactory rating - 3 and 5 points Unsatisfactory Ou can ask you teacher for the copy of the correct answers. y - below 3 Score = Rating: Name: Date: